7 Best Red Dot for Shotgun + Buyers Guide

 The Aimpoint T2 is no weak optic.
 It will absorb that rough and violent recoil for thousands and thousands of rounds.
 It eats it up, and the Aimpoint T2 just won’t tap out.
 This rugged optic and its enclosed emitter resist water, dust, snow, mud, or whatever else the world tosses at it without failure.

-The reticle is a two MOA dot that’s crisp, bright, and easy to see.
+The reticle is a crisp dot, two MOA in size, making it bright and easy to see.
 The T2 lasts for 50K hours with 1 CR2032 battery.
 That’s a ton of juice and time from one little battery.
 The optic is very small and very light.
 It’s simple, and simple isn’t bad.
 Shotguns are simple, and the Aimpoint T2 pairs well with a defensive or hunting shotgun.

 My main complaint would be the small reticle.
 While it’s fine on a rifle, I would love to see a four or six MOA reticle option for shotgunners.
 Other than that, this is one of the best red dots on the market, period.
 It’s the choice of numerous Special Operations units for a reason.
 Aimpoint gave us the modern red dot and continues to innovate and produce versatile options for all weapons.